 This viennoiserie pastry with two narrow bars of dark chocolate in the middle is sold every morning in every boulangerie in France.
 They should be buttery and flaky.
-The cheap kinds in the supermarket generally are doughy and not very good.
+The cheap kinds in the supermarket are generally doughy and not very good.

-Nothing gives away what part of France you live in than by what you call these morning goodies: pain au chocolat if you’re from the north, or chocolatine if you’re from the south.
+There is no better way to divulge which part of France you live in than by what you call these morning goodies: pain au chocolat if you’re from the north, or chocolatine if you’re from the south.

 Images by Jean Weber, Creative Commons License, Joy